 Photographer: unknown / nationalgeographic.com

 The construction of “The Panama Canal” in Panama took decades.
 French engineers started the construction of this canal in 1881; But factors such as workers’ illness, landslides, and financial problems destroyed the Panama Canal project, and in the 1890s, this project failed.
 After many years in 1904, the United States of America resumed this project and changed its construction plan.
-This channel was built in order to create a shortcut to connect the Atlantic and Pacific oceans.
+This channel was built in order to create a shortcut to connect the Atlaic and Pacific oceans.

 Photographer: Unknown / edition.cnn.com